Timotheeee/DrunkDiary/Frontend/README.md

 After it is started up, it opens a browser window for expo.
 Scan the shown QR Code with your Expo app on the phone.

-Hurra :D the App loads on your phone and will open after.

 PS: For Expo to work, if you're not in the same network with your PC & phone you need to activate tunnel connection.